pkErbynn/js-masterclass/12-Mapty/readme.md

 # Mapty
-An stand-alone application that allows you to log your workouts on map.
+An stand-alone application that gets your current geolocation and allows you to log your workouts on map.

 ## Technology used
 - Javascript (vanilla, ES6)